 Ah no, not the Rock n Roll kind of champagne pool, the natural jacuzzi kind!
-Located between Waddy Point and Indian Head, these shallow sandy rock pools have waves crashing over head from the ocean which make for a fun way to swim in a shallow spot.
+Located between Waddy Point and Indian Head, these shallow sandy rock pools have waves crashing overhead from the ocean which makes for a fun way to swim in a shallow spot.

 Be sure to pack a few sets of swimmers, because you’re going to be in and out of beautiful swimming spots.
 Take a dip and unwind in the cool water and, if you have one, pack an underwater camera to get some really cool shots thanks to the pristine water.